 In AITOM, the intelligence level is not evaluated by a single scenario or dimension.
 It is necessary to fully consider the operation stage, the end-to-end AITOM-based system, and specific service, to comprehensively measure the intelligence levels of AITOM.

 An evaluated object needs to be specified before the intelligence levels evaluation.
 The evaluated object that needs to be selected has three features.
-More specifically, first, the service that needs to be evaluated should be specified.
-Second, the operation stage of the service should be specified, such as planning and construction, fulfilment, assurance, and billing and revenue, which refer to [TMF GB991].
+More specifically, first, the service that needs to be evaluated is required to be specified.
+Second, the operation stage of the service is required to be specified, such as planning and construction, fulfilment, assurance, and billing and revenue, which refer to [TMF GB991].
 Third, based on the specified service and operation stage, the selected target of system granularity can be big or small, which can be a function block, a function set, or a whole AITOM-based system.
 As shown in Figure 8-1, the three features, service, operation stage, and system granularity, are abstracted as three axes, and the intersection of these three selected items on each axis uniquely determines the object to be evaluated.